NFL will allow teams to begin meeting with players virtually next Monday

 However, the league stated that if just one team facility can not open due to local, state or federal coronavirus guidelines, then all club facilities must remain closed.

-Mark Maske of The Washington Post reported that the league plans to make another assessment after the three-week virtual period ends May 15 as to whether on-field work will be possible.
+Mark Maske of The Washington Post reported the league plans to make another assessment after the three-week virtual period ends May 15 as to whether on-field work will be possible.
 If not, then the league will allow for a second set of virtual programs.
 The window for the offseason program to conclude is June 26.

 The league is taking that stance to assure competitive balance, and not allowing any team to conduct on-field workouts when others cannot.

-The league has already set in place guidelines for conducting the draft April 23-25 virtually, which NFL confirmed on Monday when it announced that ESPN and the NFL Network will combine “to offer a singular presentation’’ on both networks (with ABC presenting its own prime time telecast for rounds 1-3).
+The league already has set in place guidelines for conducting the draft April 23-25 virtually, which NFL confirmed Monday when it announced ESPN and the NFL Network will combine “to offer a singular presentation’’ on both networks (with ABC presenting its own prime-time telecast for rounds 1-3).

-Monday’s announcement of parameters for the offseason program will at least allow the coaches of the Seahawks and the other 31 teams some certainty in how to go forward for the next month.
+The announcement Monday of parameters for the offseason program will at least allow the coaches of the Seahawks and the other 31 teams some certainty in how to go forward for the next month.

 Seattle coach Pete Carroll said in an interview with SiriusXM NFL Radio last week that Seahawks staffers were waiting to find out how the offseason would proceed.

-“We just kind of keep grinding and stay with the mentality kind of like if they fell us next week we are on then we are attempting to be as prepared as possible,’’ Carroll said of the offseason program.
+“We just kind of keep grinding and stay with the mentality kind of like if they tell us next week we are on then we are attempting to be as prepared as possible,’’ Carroll said of the offseason program.
 “We are competing like crazy right now to make sense of how to do this remotely.’’

 Tom Pelissero of the NFL Network reported that the league and the players association had been in talks “for weeks.’’
 The NFLPA confirmed in a statement that the vote to approve the agreement was unanimous.

-The NFLPA was motivated to get something done since many players have bonuses tied to attending voluntary workouts —- Field Yates of ESPN reported that more than 250 players have such “workout” bonuses.
+The NFLPA was motivated to get something done because many players have bonuses tied to attending voluntary workouts — Field Yates of ESPN reported that more than 250 players have such “workout” bonuses.

 However, the Seahawks have not commonly included workout bonuses in contracts and they currently have just one player with a workout bonus — safety Quandre Diggs, who is due to get $100,000 via his contract that he negotiated when he was still a member of the Detroit Lions before being traded to Seattle last October.